AdnanZ22/cardvalidation/README.md

 Usage

-1. Open the index.php file in your web browser.
+1. Open the index.php file in your web browser on localhost.

 2. Enter the credit card information in the input fields provided.

 3. Click the "Validate" button to validate the card.

-4. The validation result will be displayed below the form.
+4. The validation result will be displayed in popup on page validate-card.php.

 Contributing

 Contributions are welcome!
 If you have any suggestions, bug fixes, or feature requests, please submit them as issues or create a pull request.

-License

-[License Name] - [License URL]

-Replace `[repository-url]` with the URL of your GitHub repository, and choose an appropriate license and its URL for the "License" section.

-Feel free to modify the content as per your project's requirements.